-Founded in 1965 by Professor Leon Twarog, the Center for Slavic and East European Studies (CSEES) promotes the study of Central Europe, Eastern Europe, Eurasia, Russia, and Southeastern Europe.
-Through funding from the International and Foreign Language Education division within the federal Department of Education, CSEES functions as a Comprehensive National Resource Center (NRC) and administers a Foreign Language and Area Studies Fellowship (FLAS) grant (both under Title VI of the Higher Education Act).
-CSEES' overall goal is to promote the study, knowledge, and teaching of this region and its languages at The Ohio State University (OSU), in the state of Ohio, in the Midwest, and beyond.
-In addition to fostering East European and Eurasian area and language studies at Ohio State, CSEES has an outreach program that extends throughout the state of Ohio and the Midwest.
+Founded in 1965 by Professor Leon Twarog, the Center for Slavic, East European and Eurasian Studies (CSEEES) promotes the study of Central Europe, Eastern Europe, Eurasia, Russia and Southeastern Europe.
+Through funding from the International and Foreign Language Education division within the federal Department of Education, CSEEES functions as a Comprehensive National Resource Center (NRC) and administers a Foreign Language and Area Studies Fellowship (FLAS) grant (both under Title VI of the Higher Education Act).
+CSEEES' overall goal is to promote the study, knowledge and teaching of this region and its languages at The Ohio State University, in the state of Ohio, in the Midwest, and beyond.
+In addition to fostering East European and Eurasian area and language studies at Ohio State, CSEEES has an outreach program that extends throughout the state of Ohio and the Midwest.

-At Ohio State, CSEES seeds faculty positions and courses, sponsors lectures and conferences, brings visiting specialists from the region to campus, administers a Slavic and East European studies MA program, provides monies for library acquisitions, awards FLAS to Ohio State undergraduate and graduate students, and maintains a large video library.
-CSEES' outreach beyond OSU includes teacher workshops, presentations at local schools, partner programs with other higher education institutions, area studies conferences, video loans, and a newsletter.
+At Ohio State, CSEEES seeds faculty positions and courses, sponsors lectures and conferences, brings visiting specialists from the region to campus, administers a Slavic and East European studies MA program, provides monies for library acquisitions, awards FLAS to Ohio State undergraduate and graduate students, and maintains a large video library.
+CSEEES' outreach beyond Ohio State includes teacher workshops, presentations at local schools, partner programs with other higher education institutions, area studies conferences, video loans and a newsletter.

-The Center for Slavic and East European Studies is part of the Office of International Affairs and the College of Arts and Sciences.
+The Center for Slavic, East European and Eurasian Studies is part of the Office of International Affairs and the College of Arts and Sciences.

-Within CSEES, two regional initiatives exist, the Polish Studies Initiative and the Slovene Research Initiative.
+Within CSEEES, two regional initiatives exist, the Polish Studies Initiative and the Slovene Research Initiative.

 145 Enarson Classroom Building